-Over the last 12 months, we have engaged with each of UTA's portfolio companies to understand the extent to which they are managing their risk of modern slavery, including monitoring labour conditions experienced by individuals, with a particular focus on the controllable risks that may arise through cleaning and security contracts.
+Over the last 12 months, we have engaged with each of UTA's portfolio companies, supported by independent research-led insights, to understand the extent to which they are managing their risk of modern slavery in both their direct and indirect supply chains.

-While there is some variation between each company's approach, it is pleasing to report that substantial progress has been made since the first year of reporting as organisations mature in their approach and we have incorporated our findings into this report.
+While there is some variation between each company's approach, it is pleasing to report that progress is being made since the first year of reporting as organisations mature in their approach, and we have incorporated our findings into this report.

-UTA is managed by Morrison & Co Utilities Management (Australia) Pty Ltd (the Manager), a wholly-owned subsidiary of H.R.L.
-Morrison & Co Limited (Morrison & Co).
-The Manager has established a human rights and modern slavery program which focuses on ensuring that the risk of human rights and modern slavery infringements within UTA's supply chain is minimised.
+UTA is managed by Morrison & Co Utilities Management (Australia) Pty Ltd (Morrison & Co or the Manager), a wholly-owned subsidiary of H.R.L.
+Morrison & Co Limited).
+Morrison & Co has established a human rights and modern slavery program which focuses on ensuring that the risk of human rights and modern slavery infringements within UTA's supply chain is minimised.

-We are committed to understanding modern slavery risks that may arise within each of the industry sectors in which we participate, and the Manager actively engages with UTA's investments to determine the extent to which appropriate steps are taken to mitigate these risks.
+We are committed to understanding modern slavery risks that may arise within each of the industry sectors in which we participate, and Morrison & Co actively engages with UTA's investments to determine the extent to which appropriate steps are taken to mitigate these risks.